neondatabase/website/content/docs/guides/serverless-driver.md

 }
 ```

-## Pooling

-In general, serverless platforms do not keep WebSocket connections alive between requests.
-As a result, connecting to a database client (or establishing a connection pool) outside of the function that is run on each request does not generally work.
-The Neon serverless driver exposes a `Pool` class, but at this point, that class is likely to be slower than using `Client` directly.

 ## Neon serverless driver with Cloudflare

-The following example shows how to create a minimal Cloudflare Worker that uses the Neon serverless driver to ask PostgreSQL for the current time.
+This example shows how to create a minimal Cloudflare Worker that uses the Neon serverless driver to ask PostgreSQL for the current time.

 1. Create a Worker by running the following command.
 Accept the defaults.